Paxxs/Cluttered-bucket/README.md

 1. Clone project into some folder
 1. Open vscode with this clone
 1. Run `git remote add 'upstream' 'https://github.com/Ash258/GenericBucket.git'`
+    - This step will allow you to synchronize changes with this template repository
+    - If some changes are pushed into this repository and you want to reflect them into your bucket, you can simply do something like:
+        - `git fetch --all`
+        - `git checkout -B upstream-master -t upstream/master`
+        - Do changes
+        - `git merge master` or create PR in github
 1. Run `.\bin\createHooks.ps1`
     - Tests will be executed before committing
-        - It will reduce Appveyor CI fails
+        - It will reduce Appveyor CI fails due to some small slip (like typo in property, wrong property type, etc)
 1. Create proper README.md
     1. Open `README.template.md`
     1. Replace all `%%templatestring%%` with real and according values